shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/appendix-DDPM.md

    - Apply the reverse update rule (above) to compute \\(x_{t-1}\\).
 3. Final output \\(x_0\\) is the generated image.

-Why UNet Excels at Noise Prediction？
+Why UNet is deemed to excel at noise prediction？
 - **Multi-Scale Processing**: Noise exists at varying frequencies; UNet’s hierarchical structure captures both coarse and fine noise patterns.
 - **Efficiency**: Skip connections mitigate information loss, unlike plain CNNs.
-- **Flexibility**: Can be conditioned on timesteps, text, or other inputs (e.g., in latent diffusion models).
+- **Flexibility**: Can be conditioned on timesteps, text, or other inputs.